abduljaleel/workshop-appflow-athena-quicksight/README.md

 In Amazon Quicksight you will be analysing messages that are posted to Slack #general channel.
 You will mockup messages so that the messages will look like CI/CD pipeline deployment notifications.

+Note: Use ap-southeast-2 as region for all the resources in this workshop.

 ## Preliminary Setup

 In this workshop, you will be using Amazon S3 buckets for below purposes:

 *   Datalake for storing Slack data
-*   Saving query results from Athena (This is a pre-requisite for using Athena)
+*   Saving Athena query results

 These S3 buckets must be created prior to starting the workshop.